Batalin-Vilkovisky formalism in perturbative algebraic quantum field theory

 Since it holds for arbitrary $X$, we can write the above relation as: \be \hat{s}_{\sst{Z(S_1)}}\circ Z^{(1)}(S_1)=Z^{(1)}(S_1)\circ\hat{s}'_{\sst{S_1}}\,. \ee This means that also the quantum BV operator transforms under the renormalization group in the natural way.

 To end this section we want to discuss the problem of finding a solution to the {\qme}.
 We start with a classical action, which satisfies the {\cme}, i.e. $\{S_0+S_1,S_0+S_1\}_{\TTR}=0$.
-For our renormalized time-ordering operator $\TTR$ we calculate the corresponding anomaly term $\Lap_{S_1}(S_1)$.
+For our renormalized time-ordering operator $\TTR$ we calculate the corresponding anomaly term $\Lap_{r}(S_1)$.
 In general it doesn't vanish, so the {\qme} will not be fulfilled.
 There are basically two possibilites to proceed.
-We can either redefine $\TTR$ using the renormalization freedom, or try to absorb $\Lap_{S_1}(S_1)$ into the action, by adding terms of higher order in $\hbar$.
+We can either redefine $\TTR$ using the renormalization freedom, or try to absorb $\Lap_{r}(S_1)$ into the action, by adding terms of higher order in $\hbar$.
 The second way is more in the spirit of the original formulation of the BV formalism \cite{Batalin:1981jr,Batalin:1983wj,Batalin:1983jr}, so we follow this path first.
-The cohomological problem can be formulated in the following way: we look for natural transformations $W_n$ such that $W=\sum_n \hbar^n W_n$, $W_0=S_1$ and it holds: \be \{W+S_0,W+S_0\}_{\TTR}-\Lap_{W}(W)\sim0 \ee Let us expand $\Lap_{W}(W)$ as a power series in $\hbar$.
-Since $\Lap_VX$ is linear in $X$, it follows that the lowest order term is just $\Lap_{S_1}(S_1)$.
-Therefore in the first order $\hbar$ this gives a condition: \be 2\{W_1,S_0+S_1\}_{\TTR}-\frac{1}{\hbar}\Lap^1_{S_1}(S_1)\sim 0\,. \ee From the consistency condition (\ref{constcond2}) in the first order in $\hbar$, we know that
+The cohomological problem can be formulated in the following way: we look for natural transformations $W_n$ such that $W=\sum_n \hbar^n W_n$, $W_0=S_1$ and \be \frac{1}{2}\{W+S_0,W+S_0\}_{\TTR}-\Lap_{r}(W)\sim0 \ee holds.
+Let us expand $\Lap_{r}(W)$ as a power series in $\hbar$: $\Lap_{r}(W)=\sum_{k=0}^\infty \tfrac{\hbar^k}{k!}\Lap_{k}(W)$.
+It follows that the lowest order term in $\Lap_{r}(W)$ is $\Lap_{0}(S_1)$.
+Therefore, in the first order in $\hbar$, we obtain a condition: \be \{W_1,S_0+S_1\}_{\TTR}-i\Lap_0(S_1)\sim 0\,. \ee From the consistency condition (\ref{constcond3}) in the first order in $\hbar$, we know that